forta-network/docs/docs/scanner-quickstart.md

 $ docker logs -f forta-publisher
 ```

-!!! note "Agent Assignments"
+!!! note "Bot Assignments"
-    Your scan node might not have any agents assigned.
+    Your scan node might not have any bots assigned.
 This is okay.
-As agents are added to the network, the network will assign agents to your node.
+As bots are added to the network, the network will assign bots to your node.

-To see a list of agents that the node is running, use this command.
+To see a list of bots that the node is running, use this command.

 ```
 $ docker ps | grep forta-agent